Ex-teacher sentenced for attempted child porn possession

-Michael McCuiston, 36, of Murray, was sentenced in the Paducah U.S. District Courthouse on Tuesday.
+Michael McCuiston, 36, of Murray, was sentenced in the Paducah U.S. District Courthouse last Tuesday.
 McCuiston pleaded guilty to the crime in June.

 According to the plea agreement, McCuiston placed a hidden camera in a school bathroom and secretly recorded videos of two children.